cmmiller26/ai-fun-token-wheel/docs/ARCHITECTURE.md

 **Impact**:

 - **GPT-2**: 2GB RAM - accessible to all students (even basic laptops)
-- **Llama 3.2 1B**: 6GB RAM - requires more capable hardware
+- **TinyLlama 1.1B**: 4GB RAM - accessible to most modern systems
 - Students with only 4GB total RAM can only use GPT-2
-- Docker image size: 7-8GB (includes both pre-loaded models)
+- Docker image size: 3-4GB (includes both pre-loaded models)

 **Educational Consideration**: This limitation itself becomes a teaching moment: